brandur/org/fragments-drafts/monkeybrains.md

 antenna mounted on my roof and an access point installed a block away.
 A building across the street had added two more floors and built right into its line-of-sight.
-My previously fast Internet connection quickly degraded to a 4 mbit/s link most closely related to the dial-up that I'd used back in the 90s.
+My previously fast Internet connection quickly degraded to a 4 mbit/s link most closely related to a dial-up link from the 90s [1].
 To make matters worse, a new building is also going up right next door, obscuring at least another 90 degrees of viewing angle and further reducing options for reorienting the antenna.

 A technician from the company stopped by and proceeded to pace sullenly across my roof as he examined my new circumstances.
 It was overwhelmingly obvious